 An overloaded electrical panel occurs when the total current draw of all the circuits in use exceeds the rating of the main breaker.
 If you have 150-amp service, you cannot exceed 150 amps, about 10 15-amp circuits, or one 50-amp circuit plus about seven 15-amp circuits.
 If you regularly get close to or exceed that rating, it may be time to consider a panel upgrade.

 Where is the electrical panel in a house?

 The electrical panel is located in a safe, low-traffic area in most homes, such as the basement, a utility room, or an attached garage.
 No matter where it is located, it is a good idea not to block the electrical panel and keep the area around it clear for easy access in a blackout or an emergency.

 A humming or buzzing sound in an electrical panel can be caused by a loose connection or a faulty breaker.
 In either case, it is crucial to contact an electrician as soon as possible for electrical repairs.
 At Blind & Sons, we are available whenever you need us, 24-hours a day, for emergency electrical repairs.

 How do I tell if a breaker has tripped?

-When they trip, most breakers will switch to a position about halfway between on and off, and some may show a red or orange indicator.
+When they trip, most breakers will switch to a position halfway between on and off, and some may show a red or orange indicator.
 To reset the breaker, turn it off, then back on.
-If you have breakers that frequently trip, more than once a week or so, it may be time to contact our team at Blind & Sons to add a circuit, upgrade to a 20-amp circuit, or replace a faulty breaker.
+If you have breakers that trip more than once a week, it may be time to contact our team at Blind & Sons to add a circuit, upgrade to a 20-amp circuit, or replace a faulty breaker.

 Why won’t my breaker reset?